What are the important Queries in SQL?

 example, we want to calculate the discounted price by subtracting the value in

-from the value in the column price
+the column discount from the value in the column price.

 Code